miketabb33/michaels-articles/articles/oauth.md

 ### Defining Scopes For Your API
 Scopes will be included in the access token but there are no rules and little guidance.

 Keep in mind, scopes are just a string.
-It's up to the API’s to know which scopes are required by each of its methods, and enforce the scopes.
+It's up to the API to know which scopes are required by each of its methods, and enforce the scopes.

 Scopes can be defined in format as, but are not limited to:
 - upload